MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ### Structural Analysis
 - Borough- and region-level confusion matrices
 - **Principal Component Analysis (PCA)**
-  - Used to identify boroughs that occupy similar positions in the model’s “mental space”
+  - Used to identify boroughs that occupy similar positions in the model's “mental space”
   - Boroughs that cluster closely are treated as cognitively interchangeable by the model
 - Co-confusion analysis (systematic default predictions)
-- Spearman rank correlation (human–AI alignment)
+- Spearman rank correlation (human-AI alignment)
 - Frobenius norm (cross-modality divergence)

 ---

 ## 4.1 Representation Analysis & Dimensionality Reduction

-To analyse the structure of the model’s spatial behaviour, borough-level performance metrics were treated as numerical features in a shared analytical space.
+To analyse the structure of the model's spatial behaviour, borough-level performance metrics were treated as numerical features in a shared analytical space.

 ### Representation Space
 For each borough, **recognisability** and **visibility** scores were computed from the confusion matrices.
 These metrics form a low-dimensional feature representation capturing how frequently and how accurately each borough is identified by the model.

-This representation serves as a behavioural proxy for the model’s spatial priorities and biases, rather than a direct analysis of internal model activations.
+This representation serves as a behavioural proxy for the model's spatial priorities and biases, rather than a direct analysis of internal model activations.

 ### Dimensionality Reduction
 **Principal Component Analysis (PCA)** was applied to the borough-level metric space to identify dominant patterns of variation across boroughs.
 PCA enables visualisation of similarities and differences in how boroughs are treated by the model, revealing groups of boroughs with comparable recognition and visibility profiles.